St Nathaniel's Academy

 - Enhanced transition is provided as required.

-- Encouraging independence in Year 6, for example walking to/from school, following a timetable.
+- Encouraging independence in Year 6, for example walking to/from school.

 - How are the setting's resources allocated and matched to children's/young people's special educational needs?